aswinshahi/mailservice/README.md

 The email provider switches to different email provider if one service provider fails.The email service providers used in this app are sendgrid, mailgun,mailtrap.
 All the service provider configuration here used are in test version.

-first you need to define mail providers if not there
+first you need to define mail providers if not there in config/mail.php.
 ```sh
             'mailtrap' => [
                'transport' => 'smtp',